38th U. S. Infantry Regiment (Rock of the Marne)

 Interestingly, several leaders were emerging in the group and would eventually be advanced early to non-commissioned officer status.
-Two were minsters sons from Alabama and talented athletes, football and basketball, and a graduate of Middlebury College in Vermont who received his draft notice the day he graduated, also a capable athlete.
+Two were a minsters sons from Alabama, a talented athlete, football and basketball, and the second a graduate of Middlebury College in Vermont who received his draft notice the day he graduated, also a capable athlete.

 As the inspection approached and the platoon prepared, a trait of the collective group that had been emerging over the last several weeks was becoming more apparent.
 The core group would sign on to achieve an objective, typically, positively aligned with the mission.
 If a platoon member began operating counter to supporting the effort, the leaders of the group “worked” with the soldier that was out of step to bring him along.

 An example was a situation that had developed a week earlier from the point of this vignette where a soldier was rumored to be using a controlled substance in the barracks.
 The leaders of the group engaged the individual and achieved a “meeting of the minds” that ended the offending soldier’s behavior.
 The group perceived that the soldier’s behavior represented a risk, possibly compromising their service negatively and acted promptly to establish a norm that would prevent a negative outcome—and they were effective.